Pittsford (village), New York

 Pittsford is a village in Monroe County, New York, United States.
-The population was 1,355 at the 2010 census.
+The population was 1,419 at the 2020 census.
 It is named after Pittsford, Vermont, the native town of a founding father.

-The Village of Pittsford is the oldest village in New York, incorporated in 1827.
-The village, an Erie Canal community, is in the Town of Pittsford.
-Pittsford is a suburb of Rochester, New York.
+It is the oldest village in New York, incorporated in 1827.
+The village, an Erie Canal community, is in the town of Pittsford and is a suburb of Rochester.